reivaxy/aquaMonitor/README.md

 # TODOs
 * Setting or adjusting the clock date and time (approx...) by SMS
-* water movement detection to warn about pumps failure (sensor remains to be found...)
+* Water movement detection to warn about pumps failure (sensor remains to be found...)
 * Some more configuration by SMS (level detection switch state inversion for instance)
-* Send an SMS in case of main power failure.
+* Send an SMS in case of main power failure (extra wiring needed)
+* Handle a "lights off" interval with alert in case light remains ON

 # Some pictures